Joey Batey: Career

-Batey is a vocalist and musician for the indie folk band The Amazing Devil, as well as the primary writer and composer.
+producing what Batey has described as music that “sad people can listen to at train stations.”

 The band has released three albums including Love Run (2016), and The Horror and the Wild (2020).
 Their most recent album, Ruin, was released on 31 October 2021.

-In Netflix's adaptation of The Witcher, Batey has performed the following songs featured in the series: "Toss a Coin to Your Witcher", "The Fishmonger's Daughter" and "Her Sweet Kiss", as well as "Burn Butcher Burn", "Whoreson Prison Blues" and "The Golden One".
+Since 2019, Batey has played the character of the bard, Jaskier, in Netflix's adaptation of The Witcher, based on the Polish novel series of the same name.
+Batey has performed the following songs featured in the series: "Toss a Coin to Your Witcher", "The Fishmonger's Daughter" and "Her Sweet Kiss", as well as "Burn Butcher Burn", "Whoreson Prison Blues" and "The Golden One".

+His debut novel, It's Not a Cult, a "darkly comic folk horror" is expected to be released in September 2025.